Poikilos/integratoredu/README.md

 For release notes, see a release or the "etc" folder.

 ## Changes
+* (2017-11-06) Autofill All button, and "ribbon" (interface elements above the report) layout improvement
+* (2017-11-06) remove all commented code after peek_settings lines (since they are replaced by peek_settings successfully)
+* (2017-11-06) remove all commended code mentioning _settings.hasOwnProperty (since switched to has_setting(dot_notation) successfully)
+* (2017-11-06) (changed update-query to use has_setting function) fixed issue where update-query was using settings directly instead of triggering default search
 * (2017-11-06) new setting section+"."+mode+".auto_select_month_enable" (if not specified, auto select is turned off for reports and on for all other modes).
 In addition, if selected_year, selected_month, or selected_day is explicitly a string which is equal to the word "(none)" (including parenthesis), autoselect will not be performed (such as if trying to select year in order to design a bill--the reason for this is that bills can include billing periods from multiple months)
 * (2017-11-06) new setting section+".bill_iso_day_of_week" is what day the billing period ends each week (ISO day numbering is where 1 is Monday, 7 is Sunday)
 * (2017-11-06) fixed issue where year was not selectable due to overzealous autoselect (was using = for comparison instead of == when checking for null selection)